postlight/wp-callisto-migrator/README.md

 ![callisto](/callisto.jpg)

-# Callisto - A WordPress migration plugin powered by Mercury
+# Callisto - A WordPress migration plugin
 Migrate any content from around the web to WordPress instantly.
 Callisto is a WordPress migration plugin that’s fast and easy to use.
 Simply paste in the links of up to five pieces of content from anywhere in the known universe.